MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 **Answer: E.** Yes, it’s true.
 The research cloud can experience network issues from time to time.

--- *Slide* --

-## Count of less than 30 security groups?

-Did anyone find out why this is in the checklist?

--- *Slide End* --

-It's in the list because NeCTAR limit you to a maximum of 30.
-Which means that you have to share them around if you have lots of computers running different applications!

--- *Slide* --

-## HTTP vs HTTPS?

-Can anyone tell us about these two?

--- *Slide End* --

-HTTP is Hypertext Transfer Protocol.
-All you need to know is that it is the way in which web pages are requested from the server and transferred back to your computer.
-HTTPS simply appends "Secure" to the end of HTTP.
-It gives you the guarantee that the communications between you and the server are encrypted.
-So HTTP means anyone between you and the server can see what pages you are looking at, and their contents.
-HTTPS means that they only will know what site you are visiting.

--- *Slide* --

-## What is SSH?

-Anyone?
-Please?

--- *Slide End* --

-Secure Shell.
-It's a program.
-We'll cover it shortly.
-Patience!

--- *Slide* --

-## And CIDR?

-(And no, it's not a drink!)

--- *Slide End* --

-Classless Internet Domain Routing, a snazzy name for a way of specifying a range of internet addresses in one fell swoop.

 - - -

 **30 minutes to here**